gramos22/LDS-Sistema-De-Matriculas/README.md

 * [Júlia Moreira Nascimento](https://github.com/JulyaMoreyra)

 ## Project Description
-The Enrollment System is a software developed to automatize the process of course enrollment at a university.
+The Enrollment System is a software developed to automatize the course enrollment process at a university.

-The system allows students to enroll in both mandatory and elective sujectives, as well as enabling the cancellation of enrollments.
+The system allows students to enroll in mandatory and elective subjects and enables the cancellation of enrollments.

 The system also generates notifications for the university's billing system and provides professors with a view of which students are enrolled in their courses.